Why do we need a new Library?

 - May 2011 to June 2011: Bidding and contract award process

 - July 2011 to December 2014: Construction of new library, furniture move-in, and information technology installations

 - Spring 2015: Move in to new library building

 The new LEED-certified library is chock-full of new strategic campus partnerships and is envisioned as the premier location for student academic needs outside the classroom.
-New and expanded partnerships represented in the new building include: Art Department, Center for Advisement and Student Success, Copy Services, Graduate Student Association, Information Technology Division, Office of Students with Disabilities, Online Education, Southern Writers, Teaching Resource Center, and Writing Center.
+New and expanded partnerships represented in the new building include: Art Department, Center for Advisement, Copy Services, Graduate Student Association, Information Technology Division, Office of Students with Disabilities, Online Education, Southern Writers, Teaching Resource Center, and Writing Center.
 This state-of-the-art facility was designed with a robust technological infrastructure and had themes of transparency, collaboration, and flexibility, student access and success at the core of the building planning processes.